allen13/docker-day4/README.md

 docker compose
 --------------

 `docker-compose` is a tool for defining and running multi-container Docker applications.
-With Compose, you use a YAML file to configure your application’s services.
+With `docker-compose`, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
+This will also trigger docker builds as well if specified.

 * [docker compose](https://docs.docker.com/compose/)